-How the Doobie Brothers Got the Best of Both Worlds on ‘Takin’ It to the Streets’
+How Doobie Brothers Redefined Their Sound on ‘Takin’ It to the Streets’

 The Doobie Brothers stared down a crisis prior to the sessions for their sixth studio album, making a fateful personnel decision that would redefine their sound while sending them to even greater commercial heights.